ethereumclassic/ethereumclassic.github.io/pages/blog/2016-07-15-start-project.md

 ### Traders

 Most important question for traders is 'will ETC have market price'?
 There are all reasons to believe that it will.
 Essentially, ETC is an Ethereum ['spinoff coin'](https://bitcointalk.org/index.php?topic=563972.0) with a wide user base of all current ETH users.
 Some of them will see the value of transacting on a censorship-resistant chain, some won't.
 This creates interesting arbitrage opportunities for smart traders.
-Additional reasoning why [EHTC is very unlikely to be 'worthless'](https://www.reddit.com/r/ethereum/comments/4sxwo3/ethereum_classic_keep_original/d5dawgg).
+Additional reasoning why [ETC is very unlikely to be 'worthless'](https://www.reddit.com/r/ethereum/comments/4sxwo3/ethereum_classic_keep_original/d5dawgg).

 One exchange agreed to carry ETC already.
 It's Bitsquare which is planning to [add ETC trading right after the fork](https://www.reddit.com/r/ethereum/comments/4sxwo3/ethereum_classic_keep_original/d5e1oo7).
 Other trading venues will follow.
 We are in talks with several exchanges to add ETC to their platforms (or re-introduce trading for the exchanges that previously traded ethers).